aschaaff/votable.js/README.md

 It has been tested in various situations but if you encounter a problem or if you have suggestions concerning corrections and / or evolutions you may send a mail to cds-question@unistra.fr with the title votable.js

-Example of implementation in VizieR: http://vizier.u-strasbg.fr/vizier/welcome/
+Example of implementation in VizieR: http://vizier.u-strasbg.fr/vizier/welcome/ votable.js is used to load the metadata and to format it on the client side